attachmentsme/pollio/blog.md

 As a result, I've found that I often drift away from being a responsible tester of my JavaScript code.
 Why is this?

 * Selector-based testing, using tools like Selenium and QUnit, is fragile.
 * Due to this selector-centric paradigm, I feel these tools encourage you to test the wrong things.
-I think point-and-click integration tests are a dangerous trap to fall in to.
+I think point-and-click integration testing is a dangerous trap to fall in to.
 * Given that these technologies are steeped in the browser, making them part of a CI process sucks.

 I've recently made a major change in my approach to client-side unit-testing, and I'm not going back.